 What is the best bank in Germany for international students?

 Lucky you!
 You have a humongous choice of free accounts.
 Even if they usually do not have free accounts, most banks offer a free option to students, apprentices and pupils.
 Our favorites are:

 - Commerzbank‘s StartKonto is free up until the age of 27.
-You do not only

-    get a bank account without any monthly fee but also a free credit card and

-    access to their discount/ cashback platform.
-Commerzbank’s online banking

-    (except of general website), mobile application and phone service are not

-    only available in German but also English language.
-For individual service

-    or deposits, you can pay a visit to one of numerous nationwide branches of

-    Germany’s second largest bank (check our full Commerzbank review).
+You do not only get a bank account without any monthly fee but also a free credit card and access to their discount/ cashback platform.
+Commerzbank’s online banking (except of general website), mobile application and phone service are not only available in German but also English language.
+For individual service or deposits, you can pay a visit to one of numerous nationwide branches of Germany’s second largest bank (check our full Commerzbank review).

-    - DKB Cash is one of the most popular online bank accounts in Germany.
+- DKB has one of the most popular online bank accounts in Germany.
 Students receive a voucher for a free ISIC student card.
-On top they benefit

-    from the usual benefits such as a complementary credit card, free cash

-    withdrawals abroad and no additional fees for foreign-currency transactions

-    outside the Eurozone (check our full DKB Cash review).
+On top they benefit from the usual benefits such as a complementary debit card, free cash withdrawals abroad and no additional fees for foreign-currency transactions outside the Eurozone (check our full DKB account review).